SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 # Project Alpha 5.2 V1
 This template is the result of years of study and development.
-I refer to it as a boiler-plate project for large scale develpment.
+I refer to it as a boiler-plate project for large scale development.
 This would be a starting point for a commerical project -- but it is by no means a beginner's project.
 You must have a solid undertanding of most everything like: C/C++ programming, the multi-task (threading) model, freeRTOS concepts, CMake, and Esp component architecture.

+This is a project that Espressif should be publishing so advanced users will know how to construct large applications.
+Espressif is fairly good about showing how to create basic resources and use them, but they tend to ignore the proceedures on how to correctly dispose of resources.
+We give attention to both processes here.

 This project supports SMP with a dual core Esp32 microcontroller running FreeRTOS.
 The hardware is equivalent to a DevKitC running an Esp32S3 N16R8, but this project should be portable to other dual and single core Esp32 processors with minor changes.
-For example, you may need to size down the partition table as this project is a foundation for IOT cloud (like OTA) services.
+For example, you may need to size down the partition table as this project is a foundation for IOT based projects (which include OTA).

 **Alpha** refers to the hardware for which this project will run on.
 **5.2** refers to the version of ESP-IDF for which this project is built with.